CodePushGo/website/src/content/blog/en/in-app-purchases-capacitor.md

 slug: in-app-purchases-capacitor
 title: in app purchases for capacitor
 description: >-
-  How to implement in-app purchases for capacitor apps using the Capacitor Purchases plugin and RevenueCat
+  How to implement in-app purchases for capacitor apps using the React Native Purchases plugin and RevenueCat
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'